MegaMosquito/pocket-pi/README.md

 @/home/pi/GO.sh
 ```

-And inside my `/home/pi/GO.sh` file I have this to set the right directory and run the pocket-pi code:
+And inside my `/home/pi/GO.sh` file I use the code below to set the right directory and run the pocket-pi code:

 ```
 #!/bin/sh